AngelicaHanley/COP4533Project3/README.md

 - The last row is B, the second string

 Output
-- The first number in the output file is the maximum value found
+- The first number is the maximum value found
-- The second row is the corresponding subsequence
+- Next is the corresponding subsequence

 Question 1: